galeone/galeone.github.io/_posts/2024-04-01-rag-for-tabular-data-postgresql-gemini-go.md

 ---
 layout: post
-title: "Building a RAG for tabular data with PostgreSQL & Gemini - in Go"
+title: "Building a RAG for tabular data in Go with PostgreSQL & Gemini"
 date: 2024-04-01 08:00:00
 categories: golang vertexai
 summary: ""